spkr-beep/beep/README.md

 ===================

-In late 2018, while trying to come up with a fix for CVE-2018-1000532 for the Fedora package, Hans Ulrich Niedermann had to find find out exactly how `beep` works, and found out that the API to use in this day and age (the evdev API) was not even in available `beep`'s default configuration, or documented with the proper device name.
+In late 2018, while trying to come up with a fix for CVE-2018-1000532 for the Fedora package, Hans Ulrich Niedermann had to find out exactly how `beep` works, and found out that the API to use in this day and age (the evdev API) was not even in available `beep`'s default configuration, or documented with the proper device name.
 So a few